-- Promote consultative activities related to construction in targeted counties. - Conduct consultative blitzes in counties targeted by the special emphasis program. - Support efforts in conducting annual construction outreach activities and partnerships. - Consultants will address hazards associated with crane operations and set-ups on construction sites.
+- Promote consultative activities related to construction in targeted counties. - Conduct consultative blitzes in counties targeted by the special emphasis program as resources allow.

+- Support efforts in conducting annual construction outreach activities and partnerships. - Consultants will address hazards associated with crane operations and set-ups on construction sites.

-- Support efforts in conducting annual construction outreach activities. - Devote multiple district resources to inspect construction activity throughout the state with emphasis in the targeted counties. - Implement construction inspection emphasis program for select counties experiencing multiple fatalities. - Research fatality statistics quarterly to see if this emphasis program should be expanded to additional counties. - Use Informal Settlement Agreements to require employers to attend construction training and education courses. - Promote Building/Sub-Contractor Star for companies meeting qualifications or that could meet qualifications with assistance. - Utilize construction inspection guidelines (OPN 96, OPN 123, OPN 109) in order for reference materials to be readily available to compliance staff. - Initiate and develop an inspection process for all cranes working on construction sites within SEP and Non-SEP counties.
+- Support efforts in conducting annual construction outreach activities. - Devote multiple district resources to inspect construction activity throughout the state with emphasis in the targeted counties. - Implement construction inspection emphasis program for select counties experiencing multiple fatalities. - Use Informal Settlement Agreements to require employers to attend construction training and education courses. - Promote Building/Sub-Contractor Star for companies meeting qualifications or that could meet qualifications with assistance. - Utilize construction inspection guidelines (OPN 96, OPN 123, OPN 109) in order for reference materials to be readily available to compliance staff. - Initiate and develop an inspection process for all cranes working on construction sites within SEP and Non-SEP counties.